 Dyslexia in children, also called a specific reading disability, is the most common learning disability.
 Children with dyslexia have impairment with their ability to translate written images into meaningful language.
 As a result, children with dyslexia’s spoken language and writing can be impacted.

 Dyslexia, if left untreated, may contribute to other social problems for children.
-Prior to a child starting school, noticing dyslexia proves challenging.
+Spotting dyslexia prior to a child starting school is challenging.
 Treatment for dyslexia begins with recognizing your child may not be progressing as expected in reading and writing ability.
 Once diagnosed, dyslexia treatment teaches children how to cope using educational tools and other methods.

 Dyslexia’s Associated Disorders